Skip to content

 Section titled “Code Generation: Implementing Programmer Directives”

 When a programmer uses an explicit parallel programming model like OpenMP, the compiler’s role shifts from discovery to implementation.
-When the compiler encounters an OpenMP pragma, such as #pragma omp parallel for, it recognizes this as a direct command.6 It then performs a series of code generation steps:
+Upon encountering an OpenMP pragma, such as #pragma omp parallel for, the compiler recognizes it as a direct command and performs a series of code generation steps:6

-1. It encapsulates the body of the loop into a separate function.
+1. Encapsulates the loop body into a separate function.

-2. It generates code that makes a call to the OpenMP runtime library.
-This call instructs the runtime to create a team of threads.
+2. Generates code that calls the OpenMP runtime library, instructing it to create a team of threads.

-3. It generates logic for each thread to calculate its assigned portion of the loop’s iteration space.
+3. Generates logic for each thread to calculate its assigned portion of the loop’s iteration space.

-4. It handles the data environment according to the specified clauses (e.g., creating private copies of variables for each thread, setting up shared variables).6
+4. Handles the data environment according to specified clauses (e.g., creating private copies of variables for each thread, setting up shared variables).6

-In this mode, the compiler acts as a translator, converting the high-level, abstract directive from the programmer into the low-level function calls and data structures that the runtime system understands and can act upon.7
+In this mode, the compiler functions as a translator, converting the programmer’s high-level, abstract directive into low-level function calls and data structures that the runtime system can understand and execute.7

 9.2.2 The Parallel Runtime: Managing Execution